Dua Lipa Wows In Sheer Lace Bra & Shorts At London Fashion Week

 Dua is not only hot property in the world of music but also in fashion.
 She recently dropped her own clothing line with Pepe Jeans and showed off her abs in the sizzling hot photoshoot, per The Inquisitr.

-She is also currently the face of the new YSL fragrance, Libre.
+She is also currently the face of the new YSL fragrance Libre.

 View this post on Instagram